jsguti323/Amazon_Vine_Analysis/README.md

 ![One_Review_Ratings](https://user-images.githubusercontent.com/99751636/189722746-f2f1bc3c-72e4-4253-8383-319d5c0dd631.png)

-* Here we are interested in the ratings given by customers with onle 1 reviews.
+* Here we are interested in the ratings given by customers with only 1 reviews.
 This is a likely indiicator of what type of user experiences prompts a user to leave a review.
 * 5 Stars: 743,450 Reviews
 * 4 Stars: 172,993 Reviews
 * 3 Stars: 61,958 Reviews